ut-astria/PyCIS/README.md

 likely due to building the markov probability kernels from the image itself.
 Using a star-free image prior may enhance detection of dim stars.
 Minor inaccuracies in the object centerline are due to linearity constraints, to be relaxed in favor of non-linear centerline curves in the future.

+Current astrometry processes yeild a ~2-6 arcsecond discrepancy with the TLE-predicted positions, corresponding to a ~1-4 pixel discrepancy (1.76de/4906px FOV for 1.5arcsec/pixel resolution).
+This is relative to TLE predictions, and so comparison with other detection/tracking systems is yet required.

 Note: This video is generated at 25% scale for github rendering.